Best Walks in Northern Ireland: 8 Trails Not to Miss

 A final Irish breakfast, then time to say goodbye to the Mournes.
 Your pre-departure pack includes public transport options from Newcastle to Dublin Airport (via Newry) and Belfast Airport.
 Talk to us if you'd like to arrange a private transfer.

-- Accommodation: 5 nights in en-suite B&B rooms - Breakfast: Full Irish breakfast every morning - Luggage Transfer: Daily door-to-door transfer of your main bag - Transfer Day 2: Transfer from Dundalk to Lumpers trailhead - Maps & Navigation: Detailed route notes, GPX files, and a waterproof map case - Pre-Departure Travel Pack: Sent 4 weeks before you travel, including onward travel options from Newcastle - Support: 24/7 emergency support line for the duration of your trip
+- Accommodation: 5 nights in en-suite B&B rooms - Breakfast: Full Irish or continental breakfast every morning - Luggage Transfer: Daily door-to-door transfer of your main bag - Transfer Day 2: Transfer from Dundalk to Lumpers trailhead - Navigation: Personalised digital itinerary and route app for your smartphone that keeps you on the trail at all times - Pre-Departure Travel Pack: Sent 4 weeks before you travel, including onward travel options from Newcastle - Support: 24/7 emergency support line for the duration of your trip

 May and June are our top picks.
 Long evenings, wildflowers on the Cooley foothills and manageable trail traffic make these months hard to beat.
 June and early July offer the longest daylight hours, which matter for the longer Mourne Ridge days.